avfaulkner/book-page-estimator/README.md

 ```
 netlify deploy --prod
 ```

-Netlify will auto-detect the serverless function in /netlify/functions and deploy it with the frontend.
+Follow the prompts to connect to GitHub and deploy your site.
+Once Github main branch is connected to Netlify, the repo will be deployed using `npm run build` command and published to `dist`.